rkuma183/wilsonmar.github.io/_posts/2017-05-30-git-imerge.md

 Automatic merge failed; fix conflicts and then commit the result.
    </pre>

-0. View modifications Git made to the file:
+0. View modifications about conflicts Git made to the file:

    <pre><strong>cat somefile.md
    </strong></pre>